Zokka97/8-Bit-Computer-Ben-Eater/README.md

 - Understanding how to document projects for futures references.
 - Master Obsidian and Multi-Markdown formatting.

+## About Me
+I am a Computer Engineer Technology student at New York City College of Technology with the focus on system integration.

+Many has helped me throughout the years especially with a Software Engineer friend of mine who started my journey through programming and a co-worker of mine who sparked my curiosity for electronics.

+## Document Approach
 I will also be using ChatGPT and ProWritingAid to quickly create templates and grammar structures easing up the documentation process.
 However, most of the writing will be written by me.

 > Note that this repository will only serve as a record of my journey, it’s not intended to be a guide and might not represent an accurate reference for others trying to use it as a guide.